CentroDL/godot/w02/d05/student/l_chaim/readme.md

 m1 = Male.new
 assert_that("A person can't learn before 4", m1.responds_to?(:learn!), false)
 4.times { m1.age! }
-assert_that("A Schoolable module is added at 4", m1.included_modules.include?
-Schoolable, true) assert_that("A person can learn once they turn 4",  m1.responds_to?(:learn!), true) m1.learn_to("read")
+assert_that("A Schoolable module is added at 4", m1.included_modules.include?(Schoolable), true)
+assert_that("A person can learn once they turn 4",  m1.responds_to?(:learn!), true) m1.learn_to("read")
-assert_that("A person's learned abilities are stored in memory", m1.memories.include?({age: 4, "learned how to read"})) assert_that("A person's skills can be queried", m1.knows_how_to?(:read), true) assert_that("...if a person doesn't know something it returns false", m1.knows_how_to?(:dance), false)
+assert_that("A person's learned abilities are stored in memory", m1.memories.include?({age: 4, "learned how to read"}), true) assert_that("A person's skills can be queried", m1.knows_how_to?(:read), true) assert_that("...if a person doesn't know something it returns false", m1.knows_how_to?(:dance), false)
 ```